gvwilson/sensibleadventures/nardica.md

 The burly machinist turned the rod over in his hands, sighted along its length, then held it up to his good ear and tapped it with his metal fingers.
-Madi had seen him go through this ritual more times than she could count, and still didn't know if the quiet metal *tick* was just a bluff, or if he really could hear flaws too fine for eyes to see.
+Iffy had seen him go through this ritual more times than she could count, and still didn't know if the quiet metal *tick* was just a bluff, or if he really could hear flaws too fine for eyes to see.